harshita8120/harshita8120/README.md

 # Hey people 👋

-It's Harshita, a third-year B.tech (IT) undergrad in India.
+It's Harshita, a third-year B.Tech (IT) undergrad in India.
 I like building visually-engaging web interfaces and exploring full-stack technologies.

 ## These days I'm focused on:
 - MERN stack